lastmjs/wasm-metal/README.md

+ANNOUNCEMENT June 17, 2021: As you may have noticed, this project has not been worked on for a while.
+That would be a correct assessment.
+There has been no progress for a number of reasons, mostly due to the authors having other priorities.
+That doesn't mean the idea has died or was tried and failed.
+The project may be revived at some point in the future.

 # WASM Metal

 A bare metal physical implementation of WebAssembly.
 That's right, a WebAssembly CPU.
 Inspired in part by [this amazing talk](https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript).